lbo462/course-notes/arm/arm.md

 - [Course on Moodle](https://moodle.insa-lyon.fr/course/view.php?id=1993)
 - [Mines Telecom course](https://lms.fun-mooc.fr/c4x/MinesTelecom/04001/asset/Support-Mooc-Semaine1A3__1_.pdf?fbclid=IwAR2x-M8uEiKbeXyirlpQQDEDMzVylUqdneQte3tpE1WyZVt-BP0nQjwl5vw)

+Thanks to :

+- Julie BREUIL
+- Edgar BRUNAUD
+- Valentin ARMANET
+- and all the others ...

+who sent their notes

-# Sending a SMS though the mobile network
+# Sending a message though the mobile network

 Because mobile networks are no fun without stories, let's start a new one.